Faculty:Faculty of Health, Education, Medicine and Social Care

-As an editor, Marie-Pierre edits the open access, peer-reviewed journal International Studies in Widening Participation, with Dr Anna Bennett (University of Newcastle, Australia) and Dr Nadine Zacharias (Deakin University, Australia).
+Marie-Pierre is the lead editor of Access: Critical Explorations of Equity in Higher Education, with Prof Penny Jane Burke (University of Newcastle, Australia).
 She also serves on the editorial boards of the British Journal of Sociology of Education, Gender and Education, Teaching in Higher Education and, previously, International Studies in Sociology of Education.
 She is editor of the Bloomsbury Gender and Education book series, with Prof Penny Jane Burke (University of Newcastle, Australia) and Prof Nancy Niemi (Yale University, USA).
 She regularly provides expertise to the European Commission on issues related to gender equality, research and education.

 Marie-Pierre has experience of supervising doctoral students to completion and welcomes expressions of interest from potential PhD students with an interest in the broad field of education, work, identities and social justice.